 The guidelines under section 95 of the PA 1988 (‘section 95 guidelines’) – issued by the Australian Government’s National Health and Medical Research Council (NHMRC) – apply to medical and epidemiological research that involves personal information held by an Australian Government agency where the agency intends to use or disclose personal information for the purposes of research in a way that may breach the APPs.

 The section 95 guidelines are a framework under which Human Research Ethics Committees (HRECs) must assess, and decide whether to approve, research proposals before they proceed.
-Approval by a HREC does not oblige an Australian Government agency to A document signed by parties ending a court action.
-The party who began the action agrees to drop it, often in exchange for a payment by the other party.
-Also called terms of settlement. data.
+Approval by a HREC does not oblige an Australian Government agency to release data.
 The latest version of the section 95 guidelines was issued by the NHMRC and tabled in federal parliament in November 2014.